-Students are expected to appear for examinations and assessments at the appointed time or the course director may award the student a grade equivalent of "zero" for the exam, or assign a grade of "ID" (Identified Deficiency) for Medical Professionalism in the Unit.
+Students are expected to appear for examinations and assessments at the appointed time or the student may receive a zero for the exam, or a grade of "ID" (Identified Deficiency) for Medical Professionalism in the Unit.
 If students are ill or have an emergency that prevents them from attending a required summative assessment, they must contact the Office of Student Affairs by e-mail to studentaffairs@downstate.edu, no later than the day of the exam, to explain the reason for their absence from the scheduled exam.
 Failure to notify the Office of Student Affairs in a timely fashion regarding an absence from an exam may result in a zero for the exam.
 Each absence shall be considered on a case-by-case basis for an excused absence.